Khoroshkin-Tolstoy approach for quantum superalgebras: Cartan--Weyl generators Cartan-Weyl generators

 Let us discuss the difference with the case of the quantum algebra $\uqlslm$, see, for example, the paper \cite{NirRaz19}.
 First of all note that the expression for the universal $R$-matrix is invariant with respect to the normalization of the Cartan--Weyl generators, see section \ref{s:6}.
 We use a normalization that is convenient for calculations.
-The main difference from the case of $\uqlslm$ is related to the presence of isotropic roots.
-Here we use a hint following from the form of the defining relations for the generators of the second Drndfeld's realization of $\uqlslmn$ \cite{Yam99, Zha14}.
+The main difference with the case of $\uqlslm$ is related to the presence of isotropic roots.
+Here we use a hint following from the form of the defining relations for the generators of the second Drindfeld's realization of the quantum superalgebra $\uqlslmn$ \cite{Yam99, Zha14}.